with an online casino

 helpful, because it didn't detail a solid way for you to

 resolve your dispute.
-There's a reason for that: If you
+There's a reason for that:

 then your options really are limited.
 If there were some